mtrivedi50/cmd-a/README.md

 # cmd+A: Chat with your internal tools

+> [!IMPORTANT]
-**WARNING: this repo and the corresponding demo website https://cmda.mihir-trivedi.com are NOT intended for production use.**
+> - This repo and the corresponding demo website https://cmda.mihir-trivedi.com are **NOT intended for production use.**
+> - This project is primarily for learning purposes.
+I am very open to feedback!
+Please open an PR or create an issue if there's something you see that can be improved.

 ## Introduction
 cmd+A enables users "chat" with their internal stores of knowledge via GraphRAG.
 Users simplify specify their source connections, and cmd+A automatically: